Alaa-Eltaib/Face-Mask-Detection-App/README.md

 # 😷 Face Mask Detection App

-A Python application that uses deep learning and OpenCV to detect whether a person is wearing a face mask in real-time using a webcam or image input.
+A Python application that uses deep learning and OpenCV to detect whether a person is wearing a face mask in real-time using an  image input.

 ---